-Hemp seed can be sourced from out of state; however, the source must be a seed producer registered with the state or country of production.
+Hemp seed can be sourced from out of state, however the source must be a seed producer registered with the state or country of production.
 If using a broker or dealer, growers must verify the compliance status of the seed producer.
 The seed producer must provide the corresponding certificate and lab analysis.
+Seed producers located in the state of Nevada can be found here.